 What is the Climate DT?

-The Climate DT is developed by a partnership led by CSC, currently involving 12 leading climate institutions, supercomputing centres, national meteorological services, academia and industrial partners, through a contract procured by ECMWF.
+The Climate DT is implemented by a partnership led by CSC, currently involving 12 leading climate institutions, supercomputing centres, national meteorological services, academia and industrial partners, through a contract procured by ECMWF.

-The Climate DT aims to create an operational framework for producing global multi-decadal climate projections (until 2050), both regularly and on-demand.
-This bespoke simulation capability allows to address ‘what-if’ questions related to the impact of certain scenarios or policy decisions on the evolution of our planet, or to create storylines of how extreme events already experienced by climate-vulnerable sectors may look over the next decades .
-It will support decision-making for climate change adaptation and the implementation of the European Green Deal.
+The Climate DT creates an operational framework that will allow to produce global multi-decadal climate projections (until 2050) on a regular basis (i.e. yearly).
+It will also allow to produce bespoke simulations, on-demand, to address ‘what-if’ questions related to the impact of certain scenarios or policy decisions on the evolution of our planet, or to create storylines of how extreme events already experienced by climate-vulnerable sectors may look over the next decades.
+By doing so, it will support decision-making for climate change adaptation and the implementation of the European Green Deal.

 This digital twin relies on global km-scale climate models and flexible workflows, including directly linked impact models and applications that translate climate data into actionable information on climate change impacts for impact sectors like wind energy or water management, through a co-design approach.
-Key features include the development of an operational framework that includes monitoring and evaluation, and interactivity elements, allowing enhanced responsiveness to emerging user needs.
+Key features developed over different phases of DestinE include an operational framework that includes monitoring, evaluation, quality assurance and uncertainty quantification, as well as interactivity elements, allowing enhanced responsiveness to emerging user needs.
 The involvement of selected users from the start has been key to ensure that they will obtain the climate information they require.

-The Climate DT will complement current climate modelling activities by:
+The Climate DT complements current climate modelling activities by:

-• providing a framework to perform bespoke, on-demand climate simulations
+• providing a framework to perform bespoke, “what-if”, climate simulations, on demand for selected key stakeholders

 • considering the needs of users in terms of output variables and simulation design